lino-framework/cg/docs/actors.rst

 Actors
 ======

-The :term:`Lino community` regroups different types of business partners, each having their own set of motivations, skills and responsibilities.
+The :term:`Community members <community member>` can be categorized into different types of actors, each having their own set of motivations, skills and responsibilities.

 .. glossary::

   Site operator

-    The legal or physical person who operates a given :term:`Lino site`.
+    The juridical or natural person who operates a given :term:`Lino site`.

     Owns the data stored on that site and is responsible for protecting that data against privacy issues.